Human Immunodeficiency Virus (HIV) Test

-A human immunodeficiency virus (HIV) test detects antibodies to HIV or the genetic material (DNA or RNA) of HIV in blood or another type of sample.
-This determines whether an HIV infection is present (HIV-positive).
+A human immunodeficiency virus (HIV) test detects HIV antibodies or antigens, or the genetic material (DNA or RNA) of HIV in blood or another type of sample.
 ELISA results are usually available in 2 to 4 days.
-Results of the other tests, such as the Western blot or IFA, take 1 to 2 weeks.
+Results of other tests may take longer to be available.

 A PCR test to look for genetic material does not detect any RNA or DNA of HIV.